-Each common warrant included in the units and the pre-funded units offered hereby will have an initial exercise price per share equal to \$0.425.
+Each common warrant included in the units and the pre-funded units offered hereby will have an initial exercise price per share equal to \$3.25.
 The common warrants will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.
-The common warrants will be issued separately from the common stock included in the units, or the prefunded warrants included in the pre-funded units, as the case may be, and may be transferred separately immediately thereafter.
-A common warrant to purchase one share of our common stock will be included in each unit or pre-funded unit purchased in this offering.
+The common warrants will be issued separately from the common stock included in the units, or the pre-funded warrants included in the pre-funded units, as the case may be, and may be transferred separately immediately thereafter.
+A common warrant to purchase 0.5 of a share of our common stock will be included in each unit or pre-funded unit purchased in this offering.